ingram-projects/animxyz/docs/content/sections/utilities.md

 [😃 fade front-5 flip-down-50 duration-10 stagger-5](?tab=examples&utilities=fade;front-5;flip-down-50;duration-10;stagger-5#utilities)
 [🤪 fade up-100 flip-down flip-right-50 rotate-left-100 origin-bottom duration-10 stagger](?tab=examples&utilities=fade;up-100;flip-down;flip-right-50;rotate-left-100;origin-bottom;duration-10;stagger#utilities)

 Certain utilities won't work with other utilities if they both change the same property.
 For example `xyz="up down"` will not work because both `up` and `down` change the `--xyz-translate-y` variable.
-Check out the [active classes](#active-classes) section to learn how to use different utilities for animating in and out.
+Check out the [active classes](#active-classes) section to learn how to use different utilities when animating in or out.

-You can also combine a utility and a custom value on an animation variable.
-For example `xyz="fade tall" style="--xyz-rotate-z: 33deg"` will make an element fade, change height, and rotate in and out.
+You can also combine a utility with an animation variable for more custom animations.
+For example `xyz="fade tall" style="--xyz-rotate-z: 33deg"` will make an element fade and change height by their default amounts, and rotate in and out by 33 degrees.
+Scroll down to learn more about AnimXYZ variables.